imbesky/operating-system/PartA/SystemCalls.md

 used when running a dfferent program from the calling program

+- makes a process execute a given executable

 1. given name of an executable and arguments
 2. loads code and static data from that executable and overwrite its current code segment and current static data
 3. heap and stack and other parts of memory space of the program are re-initialized
 4. OS runs that program, passing in any arguments as the `argv` of that process